A Review of Techniques for Ageing Detection and Monitoring on Embedded Systems: Surveying Ageing Detection Techniques

-Self-tests leverage the existing capabilities of the devices under test to evaluate their own functionality, thus avoiding extra equipment.
-Depending on the measurement methodology, a self-test can be \one online, or \two offline.
-The former runs in parallel to the applications and is useful to monitor systems which cannot afford downtime.
-The latter is performed outside the device service schedule (\eg during boot or maintenance periods).
+Online tests or self-tests leverage the existing capabilities of the devices under test to evaluate their own functionality, thus avoiding extra equipment.
+Depending on their measurement methodology, online tests are \one concurrent or \two non-concurrent.
+The former run in parallel with the applications and are useful to monitor systems that cannot afford downtime.
+The latter are performed outside the device service schedule (\eg during boot or maintenance periods).

-\paragraphc{Built-In Self-Test (BIST)} ~reuses built-in hardware features to test a system \cite{bist-aks, bist-m}.
-The technique proposes a hierarchical top-down architecture where all components expose a BIST interface to the upper level, thus abstracting the specifics of each device.
-The whole system can be tested by sending a BIST control signal to the components on each hierarchy.
-They perform the specific tests and return the results to the upper level.
-BIST requires three basic hardware blocks: \one a pattern generator produces the test stimuli injected to the circuit under test, \two a response analyser receives responses and decides the test result, \three a test controller activates the test and analyses the responses from underlying levels.
-As BIST requires extra hardware logic, it may not be suitable for extremely constrained embedded systems, with limited area or when COTS devices without test hardware are used.
+\paragraphc{Concurrent Online Testing} ~is a non-intrusive testing approach that requires no suspension of the system service.
+Such techniques are ideal for ageing detection in safety-critical deployments that operate without interruption for extended periods of time, \eg nuclear plants or large experimental facilities.

-\paragraphc{Software-Based Self-Test (SBST)} is a nonintrusive type of test that utilizes software and existing hardware resources to verify the correct functionality of a device \cite{sbst-kwkc}.
-Unlike BIST, this approach requires no dedicated test hardware, as the pattern generation and response analysis are performed on software.
-Although SBST has been widely used to self-test microprocessor cores \cite{sbst-kpgx}, hardware peripherals or even components within the embedded system can potentially be tested with the same principle.
-By reusing the processing power and integrated hardware (\eg analog-to-digital and digital-to-analog converters), on-board microcontrollers can potentially perform test routines on themselves and on other attached components without external equipment \cite{fdap-c}.
+\paragraphc{Non-Concurrent Online Testing} ~consists of tests that cannot be performed on a running system due to their intrusiveness, \eg the test requires a reconfiguration in order to be performed.
+Ageing detection using non-concurrent online tests is possible for systems that can be periodically rebooted or reconfigured.